-Here at Butler Elementary we encourage parents to come in to assist and volunteer in the classroom.
+We encourage parents to come in to assist and volunteer in the classroom.
 All volunteers must be fingerprinted for a background check.
 Fingerprinting is available at the board office for a nominal charge.
 You are not permitted to volunteer until the background check is complete.
-If you wish to meet with your child's teacher to discuss any issues, please contact the school to set up an appointment.
-Please remember all parent volunteers are at the teacher's discretion.
-The only exception to this is classroom parties.
-Since parents will be in the classroom, and will never be left alone with a child, parents are not required to be fingerprinted for classroom parties.
+Please remember all parent volunteers are at the discretion of the principal.